It’s Time to Put Ethics

 This book began with a feeling I could not ignore: fear.
 I worry that our students will inherit a world where their humanity has even less space to flourish.
 I worry that our future civic society will be even more fractured and ineffective at creating just institutions.
 And I worry that our schools, in the rushed quest for relevancy, will become forever irrelevant.

-These words open Priten’s second book, Ethical Ed Tech, and they capture the concern that animates all of his current work.
+These words open my second book, Ethical Ed Tech, and they capture the concern that animates all of my current work.
 The pace of technological change in education has accelerated dramatically and what once evolved over decades now transforms in months.
 Amid this acceleration, educators find themselves making consequential decisions with incomplete information, minimal guidance, and intense pressure from vendors, parents, students, and policymakers.
 The stakes extend far beyond learning outcomes into student privacy, equity, wellbeing, and the fundamental purpose of education.

-If fear starts this journey, hope sustains it: the hope that thoughtful educators, acting together, can humanize the spaces that shape our students’ futures—that we can embrace technology when it serves that end, and reject it when it deters from it—and that we can, together, do right by our students, and so ourselves, as we face the challenges that rapidly come our way.
+If fear starts my journey, hope sustains it: the hope that thoughtful educators, acting together, can humanize the spaces that shape our students’ futures—that we can embrace technology when it serves that end, and reject it when it deters from it—and that we can, together, do right by our students, and so ourselves, as we face the challenges that rapidly come our way.

 Educator